kenaycock/Generic-IVC-Filter/Material-Characterization/README.md

 Plot of experimental data and ABAQUS UMAT with above constants:
 ![stress-strain_plot_37C_low_strain](https://github.com/kenaycock/Generic-IVC-Filter/blob/master/Material-Characterization/Material_Characterization_Data_Plots.png?raw=true)

 The nitinol UMAT verification was performed using a single C3D8R element (one integration point).
-The logarithmic strain and the Cauchy stress were extracted from the ODB simulations results file.
+The logarithmic strain (LE22) and the Cauchy stress (S22) were extracted from the ODB simulations result file.